Why Use a Schengen Visa for Non-Schengen Countries?

 Albania

-Albania, hidden in Southeastern Europe, offers an abundant cultural legacy, breathtaking beaches on the Adriatic Sea and Ionian Sea, and the dramatic scenery of the Albanian Alps.
-Holders of a valid multiple-entry Schengen visa, which has to be used to enter a Schengen area state, are permitted to visit Albania for a maximum of ninety days during a one-hundred-eighty-day time frame.
+Albania, hidden in Southeastern Europe, offers an abundant cultural legacy, breathtaking beaches on the Adriatic and Ionian Seas, and the dramatic scenery of the Albanian Alps.
+Holders of a valid multiple-entry Schengen visa, which must be used to enter a Schengen area state, are permitted to visit Albania for a maximum of ninety days during a one-hundred-eighty-day time frame.

 Turkey

 Turkey straddles two continents, Europe and Asia.
-One can roam the bustling bazaars of Istanbul, or navigate the surreal landscape of Cappadocia, and there’s plenty to see and do.
+One can roam the bustling bazaars of Istanbul or navigate the surreal landscape of Cappadocia, and there’s plenty to see and do.
 Eligible passport holders holding a valid Schengen visa can apply for a single-entry e-visa, which will be valid for one month.
-Such simple arrangements do wonders for exposing travellers to Turkey’s rich history, culture and warm hospitality.
+Such simple arrangements do wonders for exposing travelers to Turkey’s rich history, culture, and warm hospitality.

 United Arab Emirates (UAE)

 The UAE, known for its ultramodern architecture, luxury shopping, and rich cultural heritage, is a must-visit destination.
 Travelers holding a valid Schengen visa can receive a visa on arrival for a maximum of 90 days within a 180-day period.
-It enables exploration of all seven emirates in the UAE, each of which has its own highlights, the Burj Khalifa in Dubai; the cultural districts on display in Abu Dhabi.
+It enables exploration of all seven emirates in the UAE, each with its own highlights: the Burj Khalifa in Dubai and the cultural districts on display in Abu Dhabi.

 Colombia